IDMNYU/audiolab/docs/synths.md

 20. Trough comparator 2nd input (DC INPUT)

 *Notes:*
-- a pulse sent into input *16* of the DUSG-XL will fire a single **envelope** at output *10* based on the rise and fall times of the slope generator.
+- A pulse sent into input *16* of the DUSG-XL will fire a single **envelope** at output *10* based on the rise and fall times of the slope generator.
-- voltage sent into the signal input (*1*) of the DUSG-XL will be slewed (smoothed) based on the rise and fall times of the slope generator to create a DC signal at output *10*.
+- Voltage sent into the signal input (*1*) of the DUSG-XL will be slewed (smoothed) based on the rise and fall times of the slope generator to create a DC signal at output *10*.
 The DUSG XL performs full-wave rectification of the input signal first, so negative input voltage from a bipolar source will be flipped positive before smoothing to perform as an **envelope follower**.
-- connecting the gate output *15* to the trigger input *16* of the DUSG-XL will make the module function as an **oscillator**, generating a triangle wave shaped by the rise and fall times at output *10*.
+- Connecting the gate output *15* to the trigger input *16* of the DUSG-XL will make the module function as an **oscillator**, generating a triangle wave shaped by the rise and fall times at output *10*.
 Outputs *11*, *12*, and *14* (top half) output different waveforms - a sinusoid tracking the rise fall stages, an AC inverted triangle wave centered around 0V, and a pulse (square) wave.
-- if the rise and fall time add to a greater period than a pulse wave sent to the trigger input *16*, the DUSG-XL can be used as a **harmonic subdivider**. generating oscillators at 1/2, 1/3, etc. the frequency of the incoming signal.
+- If the rise and fall time add to a greater period than a pulse wave sent to the trigger input *16*, the DUSG-XL can be used as a **harmonic subdivider**. generating oscillators at 1/2, 1/3, etc. the frequency of the incoming signal.
-- the DUSG-XL can be used as a [monostable](https://en.wikipedia.org/wiki/Monostable) **pulse delay**, where a pulse at input *16* will echo at output *15* at the end of the rise and fall times.
+- The DUSG-XL can be used as a [monostable](https://en.wikipedia.org/wiki/Monostable) **pulse delay**, where a pulse at input *16* will echo at output *15* at the end of the rise and fall times.
-- the DUSG-XL's additional outputs allow for a lot of experimentation with both control- and audio-rate use of the module.
+- The DUSG-XL's additional outputs allow for a lot of experimentation with both control- and audio-rate use of the module.
 For example, output *13* is a square wave that goes HIGH at the start of the fall stage of the envelope.
 Playing with the relative lengths of the rise and fall will alter the [duty cycle](https://en.wikipedia.org/wiki/Duty_cycle) of this signal when used as an oscillator.
 Attaching an LFO to the rise and fall times of the envelope allows for a form of **pulse-width modulation** to occur with this output.
-- the DUSG-XL has a sidecar circuit that outputs **peak** (highest) and **trough** (lowest) signal comparisons of the two halves' output ramps with secondary inputs.
+- The DUSG-XL has a sidecar circuit that outputs **peak** (highest) and **trough** (lowest) signal comparisons of the two halves' output ramps with secondary inputs.
 This can be used for a variety of thresholding (at control rate) or modulation / distortion (at audio rate) effects.
-- the CV control for the rise and fall times of the envelopes has an additional "Both" input (*5*) on the DUSG-XL, that allows for controlling the **overall duration** of the envelope shape while maintaining the relative timings of the rise and fall.
+- The CV control for the rise and fall times of the envelopes has an additional "Both" input (*5*) on the DUSG-XL, that allows for controlling the **overall duration** of the envelope shape while maintaining the relative timings of the rise and fall.

 #### Active Processor